Prerequisite/Corequisite Key

 Principles and Problems of Coaching

-3 credit hours
+3 to 3 credit hours

 This course provides an overview of the concepts that are essential in the preparation of coaching.
 Students will evaluate the current perspectives and issues in sport psychology and evaluate current theories in sport.
 Topics include developing a coaching philosophy, evaluating theories in motivation, understanding team dynamics, communicate effectively, and improving player performance.
 Students will learn how to use the skills gained throughout the class in their everyday life throughout which ever field they choose to pursue.
-Offered spring.
+Offered fall and spring.

 PE 124